yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfctoolbarscustomizedialog-class.md

 ### <a name="parameters"></a>Parametry

 *lstTools*<br/>
-[w] Lista narzędzi zdefiniowanych przez użytkownika do sprawdzenia.
+podczas Lista narzędzi zdefiniowanych przez użytkownika do sprawdzenia.

 ### <a name="return-value"></a>Wartość zwracana